 A man has been charged with breaking into the home of missing teen Jayme Closs and stealing girl’s underwear and other clothing, but he has been cleared of involvement in her disappearance, police said.

 Wisconsin investigators saw via motion-activated cameras a man in a skull cap break into the home through a patio door, according to a criminal complaint.

 Law enforcement officials responded to a call and set up a perimeter around the home, about 90 miles east of Minneapolis.
 They ordered the man to come out with his hands up.

 After seeing movement inside the home, the deputy returned to his squad car to retrieve his dog.
 Upon returning to the property, he heard the DCI agents ordering a man inside to come out with his hands up.

 The man wore glasses and carried a flashlight, according to the complaint, and was identified as Kyle Jaenke, 32, of Cameron, Wisconsin.

 Police: Man concedes stealing girls’ things

-Jaenke conceded he had broken into the home and stolen multiple items, the complaint says.
-In his coat pocket, the sergeant found a pink extra-small tank top, orange-and-green girl’s underwear, a red-and-white girl’s tank top and an orange-and-white girl’s dress, according to the complaint.
+The man conceded he had broken into the home and stolen items, the complaint says.
+In his coat pocket, a sergeant found items, including a small pink tank top and girl’s underwear, according to the complaint.

 He also had black gloves and a mask with a skull on the front, the complaint alleges.